0x1B05/english/kaoyan/content/writing.typ

 ===== A Journey: The Importance of Perseverance and Rest

 The drawing shows two hikers on a mountainous path.
 One hiker is sitting on the steps, exhausted, saying, "I'm tired, I can't climb anymore."
 The other hiker, standing and offering a bottle of water, encourages, "Don't give up!
-Rest for a while and then continue climbing."
-This scene captures a moment of struggle and support during a challenging journey.
+Rest for a while and then continue climbing." #underline[_This scene captures a moment of_] struggle and support during a challenging journey.

-The intended meaning of this illustration is to emphasize the significance of perseverance and the role of encouragement and rest in overcoming difficulties.
-It highlights that while persistence is crucial in achieving goals, it is equally important to recognize when to take a break and seek support from others.
-The dialogue between the two hikers symbolizes the balance between effort and rest, illustrating that even when one feels overwhelmed, taking a moment to recharge can renew the strength to continue.
+#underline[_The intended meaning of this illustration is to emphasize the significance of_] perseverance and #underline[_the role of_] encouragement and rest in overcoming difficulties. #underline[_It highlights that while_] persistence is crucial in achieving goals, #underline[_it is equally important to_] recognize when to take a break and seek support from others. #underline[_The dialogue between the two hikers symbolizes the balance between effort and rest, illustrating_] that even when one feels overwhelmed, taking a moment to *recharge* can *renew the strength to continue*.

-In my opinion, this drawing effectively conveys a powerful message about resilience and the importance of mutual support.
-It reminds us that every challenging journey, whether literal or metaphorical, is fraught with moments of doubt and fatigue.
-However, the presence of a supportive companion can make a significant difference in helping us push through our limits.
-This image also underscores the necessity of self-care; knowing when to rest is not a sign of weakness but a strategy for long-term success.
-By pausing to recuperate, we can maintain our physical and mental well-being, ensuring we have the stamina to reach our goals.
+#underline[_In my opinion, this drawing effectively conveys a powerful message about_] resilience and the importance of *mutual* support. #underline[_It reminds us that_] every challenging journey, whether *literal* or *metaphorical*, *is fraught with* moments of doubt and fatigue.
+However, the presence of a supportive companion #underline[_can make a significant difference in_] helping us *push through our limits*. #underline[_This image also underscores the necessity of_] self-care; #underline[_knowing when to rest is not a sign of weakness but a strategy for *long-term success*_].
+By pausing to recuperate, we can maintain our physical and mental well-being, ensuring we have the *stamina* to reach our goals.

 ===== 途中的旅程：坚持与休息的重要性